360.859.9090 | 503.405.4300

 Bees can be harmful.

-Bees are stinging insects, and, unlike yellow jackets, their stingers are released after they have stung.
-Additionally, the venom released when they sting can cause pain, swelling, and in some instances very serious allergic reactions.
+Bees are stinging insects.
+Unlike yellow jackets, their stingers are released after they have stung.
+Additionally, the venom released when they sting can cause pain, swelling, and sometimes severe allergic reactions.
 If you or a loved one is allergic to bee stings or has an allergic reaction to being stung, seek medical attention immediately!

-Under normal circumstances bees that are foraging on flowers in the yard are non-aggressive and will usually leave people alone as long as they don’t get too close to the hive or come into direct contact with a foraging worker.
-The honey bee and bumble bee’s more docile nature is in sharp contrast to their more aggressive wasp, yellow jacket, and hornet counterparts.
+Under normal circumstances, bees foraging on flowers in the yard are non-aggressive.
+They will usually leave people alone if they don’t get too close to the hive or come into direct contact with a foraging worker.
+The honey bee and bumble bee’s more docile nature contrasts sharply with their aggressive wasp, yellow jacket, and hornet counterparts.

 Are bees